mehmetaydar/fingerprint-alignment/README.md

 * matplotlib

 ### How to use it
 First pre-process the fingerprint image using ```python mextract.py images/101_1.tif 1 16 --preprocess --smooth --save ``` (note that 1 is tolerance for corepoint detection and 16 is the blocksize.)
 And then to align the preprocessed image and to extract the minutiaes points to a file use: ```python mextract.py images/101_1.tif 1 16 --smooth --save ```.
+The enhanced, aligned fingerprint images and the extracted minutiaes will be saved in the same directory (images/) of the fingerprint template.

 ## Algorithms
 You can visit https://github.com/rtshadow/biometrics for more explanation.